THE AFFENPINSCHER DOG aka MONKEY FACE DOG

-The Affenpinscher dog is another of the beyond words, stinking’ cute flat faced toy dogs I absolutely adore.
+The Affenpinscher is another of the beyond words, stinking’ cute flat faced toy dogs that captures the hearts of a select few.
 Everything about Affenpinschers is giggle provoking.
 The name, the crazy Einstein hair and their conviction that they are the biggest, coolest dog on Earth.

 Let’s start with that name…Affenpimscher, which literally means Monkey Faced Dog or Monkey Terrier in German.
 Uffe means ape or monkey and pinscher means terrier and sometimes loosely used for dog in German.
 For more name fun, the Affenpinscher is called the “Diablotin Moustachu” or the “moustached little devil” in France.
 Gotta love a dog whose very name is so whimsical!